AndyShiue/Ende-readme/README.md

 7. **`data`**:
    In `data`, all variants are constants.
-   In addition, all variants with parameters in normal `data` are `const fn`s.
+   In addition, all variants with parameters in `data` are `const fn`s.

 8. **`record`s**:
    An instance of a `record` is a constant if all of its fields are constants by default.